zorro-ftw/zorro-ftw/README.md

 </div>
 <br/>

 Hi, I'm Salih, a frontend engineer with over 2 years of experience.
-Currently working for Datazone and my general go-to stack is the one below.
+Currently working for Zalando and my general go-to stack is the one below.

 * React, Next.js
 * Vue.js, Nuxt.js